Pasadena Burn Accident Lawyer

 We Can Help Maximize Your Insurance Settlement

-To get in touch with our Pasadena personal injury law firm, contact our legal staff by calling (626) 412-8157 or emailing [email protected]m.Classifications Of Burns
+To get in touch with our Pasadena personal injury law firm, contact our 24/7 legal staff by calling (626) 412-8157 or emailing [email protected].

-Burns are determined based on the impact they leave on a victim’s skin.
-Individuals may suffer minor, moderate, or severe burns.
 Burn classification is important because financial compensation will be partially affected by the severity of the burn.
-The actual location of a burn is also taken into consideration when determining damages.
+The actual location of a burn is usually taken into consideration when determining damages.

 - First-degree.
-Primarily damages the outer layer of the skin.
+This primarily damages the outer layer of the skin.
 Typically, there is no long-term damage.
 Redness will be visible during the beginning stages, but will fade away after your recovery process has ended.
 This burn has a noticeably red appearance that is painful and dry.

 - Deep partial-thickness.
 The skin will change color permanently.
 This burn will also leave a scar on the skin.

 - Third-degree.
 This will damage the nerve endings.
 The epidermis and dermis will be destroyed.
-The burn will also be either white, black, yellow, or brown.
+The burn will also appear either white, black, yellow, or brown.

 - Fourth-degree.
 This is classified as the deepest and most severe burn.
 This is a life-threatening injury that will destroy all layers of your skin, including your muscles, tendons, and bones.

 - Kitchen Accidents.
 There are a variety of situations that may occur when someone is using the kitchen.
-One could be burning his/her hands while using the stove to make food.
+One could be burning your hand while using the stove to make food.
+Another scenario could be spilling hot liquid while making soup.

 - Car accidents.
 Car accidents are common causes of burn injuries.
 Collisions could cause minor or massive explosions, depending on the severity of the impact.
 For example, fuel trucks involved in a collision may trigger serious explosions, creating flames that may spread across the road and injure several people.

 - Creams or ointments.
-Application will help prevent the possible chance of an infection.
+Application will help prevent the possible chances of an infection.
 Common ointments used to heal burns include Neosporin and Polysporin.

 - Pain and anxiety medication.
-Individuals who experience an immense amount of pain may use morphine to help ease pain.
+Individuals who experience an immense amount of pain may use morphine to help remain at ease.
 Anti-anxiety medication is also used in the recovery process.

 - Water therapy.
 Water-based treatments, such as mist therapy, can be used to clean the wounded tissue.

 - Tetanus shot.
-If you are suffering from a superficial partial-thickness, or a burn injury even worse than that, you will be required to get a tetanus booster vaccine.
+If you are suffering from a severe burn injury, you will be required to get a tetanus booster vaccine.

 - Plastic surgery.
 This procedure is used in two situations.
 One is to make your scar less noticeable.
 The other is to increase the flexibility of your joints.